michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 <!-- ABOUT THE PROJECT -->
 # About the Project

 This project contains the source code and data for "Dense reinforcement learning for safety validation of autonomous vehicles".
-H. L. and the team have filed a US provisional patent application 63/338,424.

 The code structure is as follows: